 Project breakFAST: Fueling Academics & Strengthening Teens was a four-year study.
 It tested ways to increase participation in USDA’s School Breakfast Program at 16 rural Minnesota high schools.
 The study was conducted by the University of Minnesota Department of Family Medicine and Community Health.
-It was done in collaboration with six organizations, including the Extension Center for Family Development.
+It was done in collaboration with six organizations, including the Extension Department of Family, Health and Wellbeing.
 Project breakFAST was funded in February 2013 by the National Heart, Lung, and Blood Institute (Grant Number R01HL113235).

 Get more information

-Extension Center for Family Development continues to work with Minnesota schools to implement Project breakFAST practices.
+Extension Department of Family, Health and Wellbeing continues to work with Minnesota schools to implement Project breakFAST practices.
 This is one of many ways that Extension serves as a bridge between University research and people in need.